rkdmf0000/javascript-closed-caption-runner/README.md

-Here's the markdown file reformatted in English for better readability:
+Sure, here's the reformatted markdown file with the added information that the widget only works on YouTube:

-# javascript-closed-caption-runner Blog widget for youtube
+# javascript-closed-caption-runner Blog widget for YouTube

-This is the URL that should be entered into an iframe:
+This widget is designed to work only on YouTube videos.
+Here's the URL that should be entered into an iframe:

 ```text
 https://rkdmf0000.github.io/javascript-closed-caption-runner/main/dist/